 Only a short flight or scenic train ride away, today you travel to Denmark.
 Upon your arrival, take in the beautiful capital, Copenhagen.
 First stop, the enchanting Nyhavn, a colourful harbour with restaurants and docked boats.

 You could spend your evening at the amusement park of Tivoli Gardens.
 We recommend trying a traditional open-faced sandwich, Smørrebrød.

 Spend the day discovering more of Copenhagen.
 The city centre is compact, which means you can easily get around on foot.
 Top landmarks include the Amalienborg Palace, Christiansborg Palace and the Little Mermaid statue.
 You could also see the cityscape from the water with a cruise.

 Day 5 - Sail to Oslo, Norway

 You have the morning to visit a few more of Copenhagen’s hot spots.
 Walk up the centrally located Round Tower for a great view of the city or visit the regal Rosenborg Castle.
 Later, board an overnight cruise to head to Oslo.
 You’ll sail gently up the Kattegat Sund to Norway.

 Day 6 - Explore Norway’s capital city

 Once the ship docks, you have all day to roam around Oslo.
 Walk past the imposing city hall to spend some time at the bustling Aker Brygge waterfront or head to the Bygdøy peninsula.
-Here you could see the well-preserved Viking ships at the popular Viking Ship Museum.
+Here you could see the Kon-Tiki Museum, Norwegian Maritime Museum and the Fram Museum.

 You could also visit one of the many cultural attractions of the city.
 Walk over the roof of the Oslo Opera House or discover Gustav Vigeland’s sculptures at Frogner Park.